apostrophecms/apostrophe-headless/README.md

 ### Configuration options

-You can also pass options for the REST API:x
+You can also pass options for the REST API:

 ```javascript
   'products': {